-Widely considered to be the nation’s premiere school of mass communication, the S.I.
-Newhouse School of Public Communications at Syracuse University is engaged in industry partnerships and multimedia curriculum development that prepare students and faculty alike to become leaders in today’s rapidly changing media landscape.
+The S.I.
+Newhouse School of Public Communications at Syracuse University, the nation’s leading communications school, is engaged in industry partnerships and multimedia curriculum development that prepare students and faculty alike to become leaders in today’s rapidly changing media landscape.

 The Newhouse School embraces virtually every known form of information dissemination, from print and broadcast journalism to online communication to advertising and public relations to photography and film.
 The more than 60 faculty members come primarily from the profession, men and women for whom teaching is a top priority.
 Students are among the best in the nation, having secured a place in the class through a highly competitive admissions process.
 Upon graduation they become part of a large, loyal and highly accomplished group of alumni—individuals who are literally shaping the future of public communication across the globe.

-Notable Newhouse alumni include Bob Costas, sportscaster for NBC and HBO Sports; Dennis Crowley, CEO and co-founder of foursquare; Anne Globe, chief marketing officer for Dreamworks Animation; Jeff Glor, anchor of CBS News’ “The Early Show”; Larry Kramer, president and publisher of USA TODAY; Beth Ann Kaminkow, president and chief executive officer at TracyLocke; Steve Kroft, correspondent with CBS’ “60 Minutes”; Clint Clemens, internationally renowned commercial photographer; Lakshmi Singh, midday newscaster with NPR; and Danny Zuker, co-executive producer of ABC’s “Modern Family.”
+Notable Newhouse alumni include Bob Costas, sportscaster for NBC and HBO Sports; Dennis Crowley, CEO and co-founder of foursquare; Anne Globe, chief marketing officer for Dreamworks Animation; Jeff Glor, anchor of CBS News’ “The Early Show”; Larry Kramer, president and publisher of USA TODAY; Beth Ann Kaminkow, president and chief executive officer at TracyLocke; Clint Clemens, internationally renowned commercial photographer; Lakshmi Singh, midday newscaster with NPR; and Danny Zuker, executive producer of ABC’s “Modern Family.”